openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func capture<T>(listener: ValueListener<T>): TypedMatcher<T>
 ```

-Allows a ValueListener to process incoming parameter values of type T. When the type parameter of capture is unspecified, the type parameter value of the ValueListener will be used.
+Functionality: Allows the listener to process input argument values of type T. When the type parameter of capture is not specified, the type parameter value of the value listener will be used.

 Parameters:

-- listener: [ValueListener](unittest_mock_package_interfaces.md#interface-valuelistenert)\<T> - The value listener.
+- listener: [ValueListener](unittest_mock_package_interfaces.md#interface-valuelistenert)\<T> - A value listener.

-Return Value:
+Return value:

-- [TypedMatcher](#class-typedmatchert)\<T> - A typed matcher with the value listener.
+- [TypedMatcher](#class-typedmatchert)\<T> - A typed matcher with a value listener.

-Note: Value listeners are not allowed within the parameter scope of @Called.
+Note: Value listeners are not allowed to be used within the parameter scope of @Called.

 ### static func default\<T>(T)